 To ordinary citizens, the Slaughterhouse Nine seem like unstoppable horror movie monsters.
 The heroes treat fighting them the same way they do the Endbringers or other class S threats.

-Speaking of which, the Endbringers have killed millions of people, destroyed entire islands and cities, caused a water crisis, are one of the main reasons that Heroes are always outnumbered because so many die fighting them, and based on predictions they will destroy the world in a few decades if their rate of destruction doesn't change soon.
+Speaking of which, the Endbringers have killed millions of people, destroyed entire islands and cities, caused a water crisis, are one of the main reasons that Heroes are always outnumbered because so many die fighting them.

-Dwindling Party: The Brockton Bay Wards — which only had seven members to start with — suffers repeated losses over the course of the first nineteen arcs: Aegis and Gallant are both killed by Leviathan, and Browbeat moves to another city; Shadow Stalker ends up in juvie after Regent gets through with her; Chariot — their only recruit — was a traitor to start with and vanishes in the aftermath of Coil's arc; and Weld — the hero transferred in to lead the team — leaves the Wards altogether when the truth about Cauldron comes out.
+The Brockton Bay Wards — which only had seven members to start with — is possibly the clearest example: even before the Time Skip, Aegis and Gallant are both killed by Leviathan, Browbeat moves to another city, Shadow Stalker ends up in juvie after Regent gets through with her, Chariot (their only recruit) was a traitor to start with and vanishes in the aftermath of Coil's arc, and Weld (transferred in to lead them) leaves the Wards altogether when the truth about Cauldron comes out.
 By Venom 29.2, Vista is the last member of the original group who didn't leave the Protectorate and/or die.

 The Undersiders team up with the other villains of the city to deal with the ABB, whose reckless destruction was disrupting business and bringing down too much heat on the city.

-When fighting class S threats like Endbringers or Echidna, it's standard for heroes and villains to set aside any differences.
+When fighting class-S threats like Endbringers or Echidna, it's (theoretically and usually) standard for heroes and villains to set aside any differences.

 Entertainingly Wrong: The events of June 20th (Arcs 18 and 19) end up being classified because the evil clone of Eidolon created by Echidna revealed the truth about Cauldron to everyone.
 Then Interlude 19 (Donation Bonus #2) shows us a thread from the In-Universe Parahumans Online forum, where from the sketchy data they have they come up with theory which is not only false, but leads them to specifically rule outthe existence of evil duplicates of prominent superheroes.

-Everyone Can See It: It is obvious to all the other members of the Undersiders — even Alec, who doesn't pay any attention to such things, and Rachel, who is literally as blind to such things as a human being can be — that there is something between Taylor and Brian.
+Everyone Can See It: It is obvious to all the other members of the Undersiders—even Alec, who doesn't pay any attention to such things, and Rachel, who is literally as blind to such things as a human being can be—that there is something between Taylor and Brian.